chetannada/Namaste-React/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 ## Q: What is `Tree Shaking`?
-A: `Tree shaking` is process of removing the unwanted code that we do not use while developing the application.
+A: `Tree shaking` is the process of removing the unwanted code that we do not use while developing the application.
 In computing, tree shaking is a dead code elimination technique that is applied when optimizing code.